JAE-S/sf-note-taker/README.md

 ### Session Management
 - Use the "Reset Session" button in the header
 - This clears all current notes and creates a new session
-- Useful for starting fresh or privacy purposes
+- Useful for starting fresh

 ## Code Quality